-City streets are significant open spaces that serve pedestrians and vehicles, foster social interaction, provide space for public utilities and services, building access, and amenities such as view corridors, sunlight and public gathering places.
-Streets will be designed to provide safe, attractive, interesting and comfortable spaces for pedestrians while accommodating vehicular traffic and active transportation.
+City streets are significant open spaces that serve pedestrians and vehicles, provide space for public utilities and services, building access, and amenities such as view corridors, sunlight and public gathering places.
+Streets will be designed to provide safe, attractive, interesting and comfortable spaces for pedestrians while accommodating vehicular traffic.
 This will be achieved through planning approvals, community improvement, streetscaping and beautification, and more particularly, a streetscape plan for the City's downtown.
 Algonquin Boulevard will be a particular focus as a major artery and main-street within Timmins.

-The enjoyment of scenic routes, public views or important human-made features will be preserved and where possible improved by maintaining views and vistas as new development occurs.
+The enjoyment of scenic routes, public views or important humanmade features will be preserved and where possible improved by maintaining views and vistas as new development occurs.